Colorado Strategic Wildfire Action Program

 - Public utilities with infrastructure or land ownership in areas of high wildfire risk

-Match: No match required for crew time award; 25% match required for optional cash grant for project management expenses
+Match: No match required for crew time award; 25% match required for optional cash grant for project management expenses.
+Tribal entities are exempt from the match requirement.

 Workforce Development Training

-COSWAP supports training opportunities for mitigation and prescribed fire, including (but not limited to):
+COSWAP supports basic wildland fire, sawyer, and prescribed fire training opportunities, including (but not limited to):

 - Field training for prescription development and treatment implementation